 Why marketers should learn to love LinkedIn

 With these potential pitfalls and the safety of Facebook always alluring, it is little wonder that many remain inactive on the site or avoid LinkedIn altogether.
-While it is perhaps true that LinkedIn hasn’t captured the imagination of the masses in the same was as other brands, there are in fact many reasons why LinkedIn can, and should, be an extremely valuable tool for professionals the world over.
+It is perhaps true that LinkedIn hasn’t captured the imagination of the masses in the same was as other brands.
+However, there are in fact many reasons why LinkedIn can, and should, be an extremely valuable tool for professionals.

 Keep coming back to content

-With content marketing showing now sign of slowing as a marketing staple, the opportunities offered by LinkedIn to host and distribute content should not be ignored.
-And there are very few excuses for not maximising the potential offered by LinkedIn, as Econsultancy has demonstrated in a recent article.
-Econsultancy have highlighted the fact that LinkedIn has provided numerous tools built in to its platform to make it easier for marketers to share engaging, visual content to a wide audience.
+Content marketing shows now sign of slowing as a marketing staple.
+The opportunities offered by LinkedIn to host and distribute content should not be ignored.
+And there are very few excuses for not maximising the potential offered by LinkedIn.
+Econsultancy have highlighted the fact that LinkedIn has provided numerous tools built in to its platform for marketers.
+They’re designed to make it easier to share engaging, visual content to a wide audience.

 Tools such as Pulse, ‘LinkedIn’s self-publishing platform which brands can use to post content for their subscribers’, are extremely valuable in enabling content to be ‘easily distributed to other communities such as relevant Groups or your own Company page to maximise distribution and viewers’.